BDC Hamburger Icon

 9. Use the latest technology.

 • POS systems: Read our review of TouchBistro and our Toast review for two POS options specifically designed for restaurants.
+The best POS systems for food and beverage establishments are built with the restaurant industry in mind.

 Some restaurant tools only apply to certain types of food businesses.
 For example, consider a bar POS system if your establishment emphasizes drinks more than food items.
 There’s also specific technology best suited for food trucks.
 Stay in the know about other restaurant technology trends as the industry rapidly evolves.